webmasterandy/tumblr-autopost-bot/README.md

 - Insert Consumer Key, Consumer Secret, Acces Token and Access Secret in Script
 - Insert your Tumblr Blogname
 - Setup your Time (in sec) in which intervall the post shoud post.
+- In the code under "Tags" you can specify hashtags for your quotes.
+These are separated with a comma

 # run
 - run the code with `python3 run.py`